First Solar: History

 At the end of 2009, First Solar had surpassed an energy power production rate of 1 GW and was the largest producer of PV cells in the world.

-The company is headquartered in Tempe, Arizona and has manufacturing facilities in Perrysburg, Ohio and Kulim, Malaysia.
+That same year, First Solar became the first solar panel manufacturing company to lower its manufacturing cost to $1 per watt.

 In July 2010, First Solar formed a utility systems business group to address the large-scale PV systems solutions market.
 Utility systems are now the company's core business focus, with a strategy to focus on markets that do not require subsidies to support the solar generation business.

 On April 17, 2012, First Solar announced it would restructure operations worldwide.
 This restructuring process included phasing out operations in Frankfurt (Oder), Germany and idling four production lines in Kulim, Malaysia.
-30% of First Solar's workforce was laid off as a result of these actions, which were blamed on market volatility and reduced demand.
-Mark Widmar, the CFO of First Solar, said, "We need to resize our business to a level of demand that is highly reliable and predictable."
+Approximately 30% of First Solar's workforce was laid off as a result of these actions, which were blamed on market volatility and reduced demand.
+Mark Widmar, then the CFO of First Solar, said, "We need to resize our business to a level of demand that is highly reliable and predictable."

 On July 1, 2016, Mark Widmar was appointed CEO of First Solar.
 Previously he had been chief financial officer.
-Company founder and former CEO Mike Ahearn remains chairman of the board.
+Former CEO Mike Ahearn remains chairman of the board.

+As of 2022, First Solar was considered the fourth-largest solar company on American stock exchanges by 12-month trailing revenue.

+In 2022, under the Inflation Reduction Act, First Solar became the biggest beneficiary of $1 trillion in environmental spending.
+First Solar executives and lobbyists met at least four times in late 2022 and 2023 with administration officials who oversaw the measure’s environmental provisions.
+Democratic donors had invested heavily in the company prior to the act being signed into law.

+In May 2023, First Solar acquired Evolar, a European company that provided perovskite technology.
+The deal was valued at $38M USD.

+In 2024, First Solar communicated an audit had discovered use of forced labor in a Malaysian factory that produces parts for the company.

+In 2024, First Solar commissioned a new research and development (R&D) innovation center in Lake Township, Ohio, which is believed to be the largest facility of its kind in the Western Hemisphere.
+The 1.3 million square-foot Jim Nolan Center for Solar Innovation is dedicated to the late James “Jim” F. Nolan, a former member of First Solar’s Board of Directors and the architect of the company’s CdTe semiconductor platform.